Master's Degree Program

 • ANG 5493: Core Seminar in Cultural Anthropology (fall semester only)

-• ANG 5513: Core Seminar in Physical Anthropology (spring semester only)
+• ANG 5513: Core Seminar in Biological Anthropology (fall semester only)

 For the M.A., completion of 6 semester hours of graduate credit in the humanities at the 5000 level.
 For the M.S., completion of 6 hours in a related science field is recommended but not required.